zupan-app/zupan-app.github.io/index.md

-If you can help or want to stay informed by email: [fill the form](https://tinyurl.com/zupan-form) 😊 🙏🏼

-## Introduction
+## Why

-I love TikTok and it breaks my heart to see that what makes this project so great is at risk through a ban or the buy from companies that will transform this place into another marketplace.
+I love TikTok 💖 and it breaks my heart to see that what makes this project so great is at risk.
+Whether it is a ban, the purchase by a big company or the intervention of a state, our content and relations to one another are not protected.

-With the challenging times ahead of us I think it is crucial that we are the masters of how we want to stay connected and how we want to share our ideas, enchantments, hard and joyfull times, talents in the making, unique views on life, etc.
+With the challenging times ahead of us I think it is crucial that we master how we want to stay connected and how we want to share our ideas, enchantments, hard and joyfull times, talents in the making, unique views on life, etc.

+## What is unique about TikTok

+The algorithm in this app allows people to connect without having ever interacted together before and without even knowing that they would enjoy connecting.

+For example, I discovered many videos from disabled people talking about their lives, struggles and unique perspective on things.
+Outside of TikTok, I would not even know where to look for these people.
+And this is without all the other people, members of the LGBTQ+, witches, dancers, skaters, makeup artists, tailors, sculptors, paintors, mentally ill people, black lives advocates, body positive people, parents, scientits, plant lovers, cosplay, etc, etc.

+The richness of the people is unique and we should preserve and nurture this !

 ## Some things to discuss